Libensemble/libensemble/docs/tutorials/jobcontroller_forces_tutorial.rst

 Next we define our job controller class instance.
 This instance can be customized with many of the settings defined :doc:`here<../job_controller/mpi_controller>`.
-We'll register our simulation with the job controller to it and use the same instance within our ``sim_f``.
+We'll register our simulation with the job controller and use the same instance within our ``sim_f``.

-libEnsemble can perform and write every simulation "step" in a separate directory for organization and potential I/O benefits.
+libEnsemble can perform and write every simulation (within the ensemble) in a separate directory for organization and potential I/O benefits.
 In this example, libEnsemble copies a source directory and its contents to create these simulation directories.
 For our purposes, an empty directory ``./sim`` is sufficient.

 Next define the :ref:`sim_specs<datastruct-sim-specs>` and :ref:`gen_specs<datastruct-gen-specs>` data structures: